 The CDC 2010 and JCSS 2012 papers focus on the semantics of hybrid modelers.
 The LCTES 2011 and EMSOFT 2011 papers describe the type system and compilation rules; the former addresses a basic dataflow language while the latter shows how to introduce hybrid automata.
-The HSCC 2013 paper describes practical aspects of the language and its compiler.
+The HSCC 2013 paper is a short introduction to the language and its compiler (version 1).
 The HSCC 2014 paper outlines some challenges in the treatment of causality in hybrid modelers and presents a Lustre-like causality analysis for Zélus.
 The CC 2015 paper describes how to adapt an existing synchronous compiler to generate code from hybrid models, and validates the approach in the industrial Scade Suite KCG code generator of Scade 6.
+Paper ML 2016 describes the design and implementation of SundialsML, a comprehensive OCaml interface to the Sundials library of numeric solvers for differential equations.
+Paper EMSOFT 2017 investigates the use of Zélus to write a standard library of control blocks, in both discrete and continuous time (e.g., integrators, filters, PIDs) relying on features available in Version 2 of the language.
+Paper EMSOFT 2018 describes the design principles of Zélus.
+Paper PLDI 2020 describes ProbZélus, a probabilistic extension of Zélus.

 Hybrid systems modelers like Simulink come with a rich collection of discrete-time and continuous-time blocks.
 Most blocks are not defined in terms of more elementary ones—and some cannot be—but are instead written in imperative code and explained informally in a reference manual.
 This raises the question of defining a minimal set of orthogonal programming constructs such that most blocks can be programmed directly and thereby given a specification that is mathematically precise, and whose compiled version performs comparably to handwritten code.
-In this paper, we show that a fairly large set of blocks of a standard library like the one provided by Simulink can be programmed in a precise, purely functional language using stream equations, hierarchical automata, Ordinary Differential Equations (ODEs), and deterministic synchronous parallel composition.
-Some blocks cannot be expressed in our setting as they mix discrete-time and continuous-time signals in unprincipled ways that are statically forbidden by the type checker.
+In this paper, we show that a fairly large set of blocks from the Simulink standard library can be programmed in a precise, purely functional language using stream equations, hierarchical automata, Ordinary Differential Equations (ODEs), and deterministic synchronous parallel composition.
+Some blocks cannot be expressed as they mix discrete-time and continuous-time signals in unprincipled ways and so are statically forbidden by the type checker.

-The experiment is conducted in Zélus, a synchronous language that conservatively extends Lustre with ODEs to program systems that mix discrete-time and continuous-time signals.
+The experiment is conducted in Zélus, a synchronous language that conservatively extends Lustre with constructs for programming systems that mix discrete-time and continuous-time signals.

 Modeling languages for hybrid systems are cornerstones of embedded systems development in which software interacts with a physical environment.
 Sequential code generation from such languages is important for simulation efficiency and for producing code for embedded targets.
 Despite being routinely used in industrial compilers, code generation is rarely, if ever, described in full detail, much less formalized.
 Yet formalization is an essential step in building trustable compilers for critical embedded software development.